mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 Before you run **mailcow: dockerized**, there are a few requirements that you should check:

 !!! warning
     When running mailcow: dockerized on a Debian 8 (Jessie) box, you should [switch to kernel 4.9 from Jessie backports](https://packages.debian.org/jessie-backports/linux-image-amd64) to avoid a bug when running Docker containers with *healthchecks*!
-For more details read: [github.com/docker/docker/issues/30402](https://github.com/docker/docker/issues/30402)
+For more details read: [github.com/docker/docker/issues/30402](https://github.com/docker/docker/issues/30402).
+Running mailcow on Debian Jessie is discouraged.

 !!! info
     - mailcow: dockerized requires [some ports](#default-ports) to be open for incoming connections, so make sure that your firewall is not blocking these.